-The library will kick off Global Entrepreneurship Week with a “Community Read” of Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones by James Clear.
+The library will kick off Global Entrepreneurship Week with a “Community Read” of The Leader’s Guide to Unconscious Bias: How to Reframe Bias, Cultivate Connection, and Create High-Performing Teams by Pamela Fuller.
 Multiple copies of the book will be available to borrow at the Hudson Library & Historical Society or purchase at the Learned Owl Book Shop.

-In celebration of the Burton D. Morgan Foundation’s 50th Anniversary, the Hudson Library will host its fifth annual “Pitch Night” where entrepreneurs can pitch their business ideas to a panel of expert judges.
+In celebration of the Burton D. Morgan Foundation’s 50th Anniversary, the Hudson Library will host its eighth annual “Pitch Night” where entrepreneurs can pitch their business ideas to a panel of expert judges.
 The public is welcome to participate as a member of the audience and watch the competition.
-Participants will need to apply online for one of the 7-minute time slots available for this “shark tank” style program.
-Online applications will be accepted starting Monday, October 7, and must be received by Monday, October 28, 2019.
+Participants will need to apply online for one of the 5-minute time slots available for this “shark tank” style program.
+Online applications will be accepted starting Monday, October 5, and must be received by Monday, October 26, 2020.
 For more information and a link to register, please click here.

-Hackathon: Hack19 is a day-long event where high school groups from Hudson develop a proposal to solve an issue facing the community.
+Hackathon: Hack20 is a day-long event where high school groups from Hudson develop a proposal to solve an issue facing the community.
 Registration details to be announced.